bryanwb/sellsword/README.md

-ssw list chef          # list possible chef environments ssw show chef          # show current environment in use ssw load               # load default environments ssw new aws acme-prod  # wizard to create new aws environment TODO ssw use aws acme-qa ssw unlink aws         # unlink default environment but do not delete the
+ssw list chef          # list possible chef environments ssw show chef          # show current environment in use ssw load               # load default environments ssw new aws acme-prod  # wizard to create new aws environment ssw use aws acme-qa ssw unlink aws         # unlink default environment but do not delete the
                        # actual environment
 ssw rm aws acme-qa     # remove acme-qa environment  TODO
 ```

+For applications with the *environment* type, `sellsword new app_name env_name` will interactively prompt you
+for the values needed.

 # Development